MicrosoftDocs/azure-docs/articles/storage/common/storage-account-manage.md

 ## Tags

 Azure Storage supports Azure Resource Manager tags for organizing your Azure resources with a customized taxonomy.
 You can apply tags to your storage accounts so that you can group them within your subscription in a logical manner.

+For storage accounts, a tag name is limited to 128 characters, and a tag value is limited to 256 characters.

 For more information, see [Use tags to organize your Azure resources](../../azure-resource-manager/resource-group-using-tags.md).

 ## Access keys